bj00rn/ha-saleryd-ftx/README.md

 ## Troubleshooting

 ### Can't connect to HRV system
-* Check the homeassistant logs
+* Check the Home Assitant `logs`
-* Confirm system is connected and UI is reachable on the local network.
+* Confirm system is connected and the UI portal is reachable on the local network.
 Follow steps in the manual.
 * Confirm websocket port by connecting to the UI using a browser and take note of websocket port using debug console in browser.
-3001 is probably default
 * The system HRV system can only handle a few connected clients.
-Shut down any additional clients/browsers and try again
+Shut down any additional clients/browsers and try again.

 ### Contributing
 Issues and PRs welcome!